-Pamela Rutter is the Chair of Trustees at Cruse Bereavement Care.
-She has been a volunteer for Cruse for over 27 years and has served in a number of volunteer management roles.
-These roles have been responsible for widening our organisation's reach and supporting staff and volunteers, in working with and on behalf of bereaved people.
+Pamela Rutter has been a volunteer for Cruse for over 28 years and most recently was the Chair of Trustees.
+During her time at Cruse, Pamela has been responsible for widening our organisation's reach and supporting staff and volunteers, in working with and on behalf of bereaved people.

 “Having supported bereaved people in a Hospice setting I was all too familiar with the devastation of grief and the difference having someone to talk to and be ‘present’ with can make.
 I became determined to use any and all of whatever skills I had to champion the work of Cruse, its volunteers and staff.